 The Suriname Seafood Association is an umbrella organization that comprises fishing companies, processing plants, and exporters, representing more than 90% of the industrial fishing industry.
-In the western part of the sea off the Suriname coast, the SAIL catches sea bob shrimp ((Xiphopenaeus)
+In the western part of the sea off the Suriname coast, the SAIL catches sea bob shrimp ((Xiphopenaeus))

-kroyeri) between the 10 fathom and 15 fathom lines (between approximately 18 m and 27 m water depth), while in the eastern part the shrimp is caught between 10 and 18 fathom water depth (between about 18 m and 33 m water depth).
+Limited Environmental and Social Impact Assessment (ESIA) for the Staatsolie Shallow Offshore 3D Seismic Acquisition Project -March 2020 kroyeri) between the 10 fathom and 15 fathom lines (between approximately 18 m and 27 m water depth), while in the eastern part the shrimp is caught between 10 and 18 fathom water depth (between about 18m and 33m water depth).

-Major boat landing sites for commercial fisheries fish are located in the Suriname River.
+Major boat landing sites for commercial fisheries are located in the Suriname River.